Syrians begin boarding refugee ship on Greek island

-KOS, Greece Hundreds of Syrian refugees on the Greek island of Kos boarded a passenger ship on Sunday that is to house and process them, aiming to ease sometimes chaotic conditions onshore.
+KOS, Greece Aug 16 Hundreds of Syrian migrants on the Greek island of Kos on Sunday began boarding a passenger ship that is to house and process them, in a bid to ease sometimes chaotic conditions onshore.

 Greek officials had delayed the embarkation at the quayside in Kos for more than a day, working on plans to avoid disorder among the increasingly desperate migrants who have arrived on the island in dinghies and small boats from nearby Turkey.